 The PBS service has four layers of management - Head of Service, Assistant Head of Service, Group Leaders and first line management of Planning Managers and Building Standards Managers.
 The Head and Assistant Head are also part of the Development & Regeneration Services Senior Management Team.

-The senior management structure is a combination of Planning and Building Standards professionals.
-For Building Standards, the current post of Assistant Head of Service and the Group Manager of Development Management & Building Standards (Group 4) are from the Building Standards profession.
+The PBS management structure is a combination of Planning and Building Standards professionals; the current holders of the posts of Assistant Head of Service and Group Manager, Development Management & Building Standards (Group 4) are Building Standards professionals.